Valuable Old Stamps Price Guide: Country, Issue, Gum, Watermark and Condition

 What is the most valuable stamp in the world?

 The British Guiana 1c Magenta from 1856 is currently the most valuable stamp in the world.
-It sold for market-dependent values million at a Sotheby's auction in 2014.
+It sold for a value that must be established from current, topic-matched sales million at a Sotheby's auction in 2014.
 This one-of-a-kind stamp was created as an emergency issue when an expected shipment of stamps from England didn't arrive.
 It bears the image of a ship and the colony's Latin motto.
 The stamp has been owned by notable collectors including shoe designer Stuart Weitzman and has been called "the Mona Lisa of philately."

 Is it better to sell stamps individually or as a collection?